 15.15-15.45: Customers as advocates: How disruption delivers results

-Many sports markets seem impossibly crowded and competitive and yet a number of disruptors have been able to enter and capture market share by differentiating their offer and turning customers into their strongest sales advocates Michael Dean, head of franchise sales for the UK & Ireland, F45 Training, explains how the Australian fitness training phenomenon has taken the UK by storm.
+Many sports and fitness markets seem impossibly crowded and competitive and yet a number of disruptors have been able to capture market share by turning customers into communities and their strongest sales advocates.
+Michael Dean, head of franchise sales for the UK & Ireland, F45 Training, explains how the Australian fitness training phenomenon has taken the UK by storm.